“There is beauty in seeing or being part of a group of individuals who significantly outperform their individual average ability.” Na’im Zerbes

 Now, as a member of the SecondMuse team, how do you leverage your past experiences?

 Again, the time I spent volunteering was a particularly formative experience for me from which I find myself continuously drawing from.
 I had the opportunity to interact with many different people in Romania as well as across Europe, from many different cultural, ethnic, socio-economic backgrounds.
-Hearing each of their stories and working shoulder to shoulder with them towards enriching their local community was truly humbling.
+Hearing each of their stories and working shoulder to shoulder with them towards enriching their local communities was truly humbling.

 There is a richness in the experience of every human being, which becomes invaluable when supported and brought together by an open and responsive framework, where different perspectives are positioned to build on one another.
 With how fundamental this idea is to the work that we do at SecondMuse, I find that reminding myself of it in approaching all parts of work helps me to constantly ask questions; what effects flow out of how we are doing what we are doing?
 How can we build on it?